SS-YS/MDP-with-Value-Iteration-and-Policy-Iteration/README.md

 ## (Modified) Policy Iteration

 Policy iteration is another algorithm that solves MDPs.
-It alternates the following two steps, starting with a random policy, until the policy improvement step yields no change:
+It starts with a random policy and alternates the following two steps until the policy improvement step yields no change:

 (1) Policy evaluation: given a policy, calculate the utility of each state U(s) if the policy is executed;